Veterans Affairs Servicing Purchase (VASP) program FAQs

 When will the VASP program be available?

-Loan servicers can send VASP submissions to us as soon as May 31, 2024, but we know that servicers may need time to comply.
-For this reason, servicers have until October 1, 2024, to get familiar with the process and the technology.
+The VASP program is available now.
+Loan servicers have been able to send VASP submissions to us since May 31, 2024.
 We urge servicers to report to us any technical challenges that cause extended timeframes in implementation.
 We want to be sure these challenges don’t prevent you from getting help from this program.

 What if my servicer isn’t ready to offer VASP yet?